Table Of Contents

-A familiar expression in maintenance management is, “Why not just replace rather than repair, then you have reliable, long-lasting components and equipment?”
+A familiar expression in maintenance management is, “Why not just replace rather than repair?"
+Replacement means you'll have new, long-lasting equipment.
 After all, isn’t that a good practice?

 A $100 sensor might reasonably be a “replace.”
 A leak detector that costs $30K is going to be a “repair.”